janosmiko/janosmiko.github.io/content/homepage/about.md

 ### Some Personal Stuff

 - I prefer Everything as Code methodology.
+When I need to do something twice, I'll try to automate it.
 - I manage my work and my life using GTD and OKR.
-- I am a perfectionist.
+- I follow stoic philosophy.
 - I meditate daily.
 - I am a proud dad of 2 dachshunds.